Azure-Samples/netappfiles-dotnetcore-snapshot-policy-sdk-sample/README.md

     * Account

 >Note: The cleanup execution is disabled by default.
 If you want to run this end to end with the cleanup, please
->change value of boolean variable 'shouldCleanup' in program.cs
+>change value of boolean variable 'shouldCleanup' in program.cs.

 If you don't already have a Microsoft Azure subscription, you can get a FREE trial account [here](http://go.microsoft.com/fwlink/?LinkId=330212).

 ## Prerequisites